-Appendix T Transfer to 3-year MS Bachelors degree - at end of Year3
+Appendix S: Transfer to 3-year Bachelors degree - at end of Year3

-То: Director of Studies Name: College: I wish to transfer to the classified B.A.
+I wish to transfer to the classified B.A.
 (Hons) in Materials Science degree.

-I am aware th nat once transferred I will not be able to re-enter the M.Eng programme I understand that I must complete a 4,000 extended essay over the Long Vacation following the Part I written papers.
+I am aware that once transferred I will not be able to re-enter the MEng programme

+I understand that I must complete a 4,000 extended essay over the Long Vacation following the Part I written papers.

 I understand that the examiners will not consider my results until next Trinity term and therefore I will not be eligible to graduate until after these have been released.

-Signature of studen t: Date: I can confirm that the College is agreeable to the above: Signature of Tutor: Date:
+I can confirm that the College is agreeable to the above:

+Signature of Tutor: Date: Date: